PublicGuard/omniphi.ai-platform-reviews-and-redflags/README.md

 ---

-## ⚖️ Public Interest Legal Disclaimer
+## ⚖️ Public Interest Legal Disclaimer & Fair Use Notice

-*This repository is a non-commercial, open-source educational resource.
-Under Section 230 of the Communications Decency Act and the Consumer Review Fairness Act, honest public-interest documentation of corporate track records, marketing funnels, and regulatory enforcement dockets is fully protected consumer testimony.*
+This repository is an entirely non-commercial, open-source educational resource and independent consumer tracking archive.
+All information, corporate registry links, regulatory dockets, and technical audits compiled herein are derived strictly from verified public records, official government dockets, and firsthand consumer transaction frameworks.

+* **Consumer Review Fairness Act (CRFA):** Under 15 U.S.C. § 45b, corporate entities are legally prohibited from utilizing boilerplate contract terms or "non-disparagement clauses" to penalize, restrict, or suppress honest, factual consumer reviews or public-interest tracking.
+* **Communications Decency Act (Section 230):** The hosting, preservation, and mirroring of public-record documentation and honest public consumer testimony is fully protected under federal law.
+* **Fair Use Standard:** Any corporate logos, trademark names, or media snippets referenced are utilized strictly for non-commercial educational analysis, criticism, and regulatory tracking under the Fair Use doctrine (17 U.S.C. § 107).

+*The author of this repository does not provide financial or legal advice.
+All readers are urged to independently verify public corporate registries and official regulatory dockets.*